 Governance and Code Of Ethics

-Sagicor Life of the Cayman Islands is committed to the development of our staff, agents and the wider community that we serve, providing high quality financial solutions and outstanding service to our customers, while earning superior returns for our shareholders.
+Sagicor Investments Cayman Limited (the “Company”) is committed to the development of our staff, and the wider community that we serve, providing high quality financial solutions and outstanding service to our customers, while earning superior returns for our shareholders.

 Size of the Board

-The collective Board must have a core set of skills that form the constants over time.
+The collective Board must have a core set of skills.
 These comprise the following critical and minimum functional expertise:

 - Business management experience at the leadership level, preferably in the financial services sector.